makeabilitylab/physcomp/arduino/force-sensitive-resistors.md

 Two wiring options of an FSR using a breadboard.
 Like typical resistors, FSRs can be inserted into your circuits in either direction.
 {: .fs-1 }

 With the 9V wiring, we include a backup resistor; however, with the 5V wiring (with Arduino), we do not.
-This is because both the [FSR 402 datasheet]({{ site.baseurl }}/assets/datasheets/ForceSensitiveResistor_InterlinkFSR402_2010-10-26-DataSheet-FSR402-Layout2.pdf) and our own empirical use demonstrate that even with 1,000g of force, the FSR still has roughly 200Ω-500Ω of resistance.
-So, while the potentiometer drops to 0Ω at the lowest setting, the FSR does not.
+This is because both the [FSR 402 datasheet]({{ site.baseurl }}/assets/datasheets/ForceSensitiveResistor_InterlinkFSR402_2010-10-26-DataSheet-FSR402-Layout2.pdf) and our own empirical use demonstrate that even with significant force (roughly 1,000g according to the datasheet), the FSR still has ~200Ω-500Ω of resistance.
+So, while a potentiometer may drop to 0Ω at the lowest setting, the FSR does not, and thus does not require a backup resistor.

 For the 9V wiring, if we assume the red LED's $$V_f=2V$$ and the lowest FSR resistance of 200Ω, then $$I=\frac{9V-2V}{200Ω}=35mA$$, which exceeds the max current of the LED.
 We thus added a 470Ω backup resistor to be safe.
 So, $$I=\frac{9V-2V}{200Ω + 470Ω}=10.4mA$$.

 ### Positioning FSR on breadboard